 Having a varied staff is important to us.
 People from different walks of life bring their way of thinking.
 This is crucial to us.
 Everything we do is a carefully considered thought out decision.
 From creating a user friendly website, replying to every email we receive efficiently, running promotions and ensuring every order is packed with care and attention.

 The result?
 We get to create what we enjoy, customers have a voice that matters resulting in products that deliver on their promises.

 Now, 12 team members strong our philosophy and work ethic hasn’t changed since day one.
-We all share Jon original vision for the company and strive to bring customer quality products inspired by history – designed by perfectionists.
+We all share Jon's original vision for the company and strive to bring customers quality products, inspired by history – designed by perfectionists.